SAP/cloud-identity-developer-guide/docs/Libraries/java/cap-ams-support/cap-ams-support.md

 For entities with only the `BusinessSystemId` attribute, the `hasSystemOnly` attribute is set to `true`.
 Using the given context, the correct value can be set in an `AttributesProcessor` implementation.

+#### Contextual Role Names

-The third option is to use the roles.
+The second option is to use different role names.
 For example:
 ```dcl
 SCHEMA {
     BusinessSystemId : String,